 Coarse Fish Species

 There are many species of coarse fish commonly fished for in Wales, but the most popular targets for anglers are carp, bream, barbel, pike, perch, roach, rudd, tench, dace, chub and eels.
-When you go coarse fishing it is important to remember that although there are bylaws about the size and type of fish you could keep, nearly every coarse fishing venue will not allow you to take fish away with you and you must return the fish you catch to the water.
+When you go coarse fishing it is important to remember that there are bylaws protecting the size and type of fish you could keep, nearly every coarse fishing venue will not allow you to take fish away with you and you must return the fish you catch to the water.
 If you want to catch fish to eat then it is better to try sea fishing or game fishing.

 Coarse fishing techniques – the basics

 The main techniques used in coarse fishing are pole and whip fishing, lure fishing, float fishing, and ledgering.
 Different rods, reels and tackle are used for each technique.
 The info below will give you an idea about how to start fishing, or explain a bit about the type of fishing you might have seen other people doing.

 Pole and Whip fishing: Poles and whips are a kind of fishing rod made of very light carbon fibre material which can be up to 16 metres long.
 Instead of using a reel, your line is attached to a short piece of elastic at the tip of the pole/whip.
 Whips are shorter versions of poles and are a great way to get started in coarse fishing as they are inexpensive and very simple to use.
 Pole and whip fishing makes it possible for you to place your bait gently and accurately in a particular spot.
 This causes less disturbance to the fish and means you’ll have greater control over the line.